Damika-Anupama/Social-Media-Application-Backend/README.md

 ### 5. Stage Five -> ***Most Important Stage***
 >Until here anyone can blame to Palindrome you're copying facebook and Whatsapp
 > But here is the time to change those all blames
+> In here we apply loads of concepts based on Artificial Intelligence, Data Science, Cyber-security, Psychology, Virtual Reality so-and-so forth

 - Get a connection with NFTs
   - like everyone can maintain a NFT according to their profile